TLS/SSL - MQTT Security Fundamentals

 Don’t use SSLv3

 Don’t use SSLv3 or any prior versions.
 The POODLE attack showed that SSLv3 must be considered broken.
 All other SSL versions are also considered broken and should not be used.

 Always validate the X509 certificate chain

 To prevent Man-In-The-Middle attacks, have your MQTT clients validate the X509 certificate from the MQTT broker.
 Some sloppy client implementations use an “allow-all” approach (often in combination with self-signed server certificates).
 Never do this!
 Going the extra mile to validate certificates is always worth the effort.

 Use certificates from trusted CAs

 Certificates from trusted CAs are worth the extra money they cost.
 Self-signed certificates don’t play well with many TLS implementations and often lead to sloppy code.
 For example, code that doesn’t validate certificates and opens the door for Man-In-The-Middle attacks.
 If your MQTT broker is public-facing, a trusted certificate is a must.
 If you use MQTT over websockets, self-signed certificates are not optimal.
 Most modern web browsers don’t allow websocket connections to resources with untrusted certificates.

 Use other security mechanisms

 In addition to TLS, it is always a good idea to use further security mechanisms such as payload encryption, payload signature verifications, and authorization mechanisms.
 In general, more security never hurts.

 Only use secure cipher suites

 We hope you enjoyed part five of the MQTT Security Fundamentals.
-Next week, we’re going to discuss X509 client certificate authentication in conjunction with TLS.
-If you want to get notified as soon as we publish the next post, subscribe to our newsletter or RSS feed.
+In the next post, we’re going to discuss X509 client certificate authentication in conjunction with TLS.
+Subscribe to our newsletter or RSS feed to get updates from HiveMQ.
 If you think we missed some important information, please use the comments to tell us.
 We are always open to questions and suggestions.